jsom1/jsom1.github.io/_walkthroughs/ScriptKiddie.md

 ````
 sudo dirb http://10.10.10.226:5000 -r
 `````
 We see the web service is "Werkzeug".
 From the internet, it is not a web server like Apache or nginx for example, but a **WSGI** utility framework for python.
 In a nutshell, it simplifies the handling of HTTP connections with a python application and also provides a debugger that permits to execute code from within the browser.
-The documentation warns to not use the debugger on anything in production since it allows to execute python code remotely.
+The documentation warns to **not use the debugger on anything in production since it allows to execute python code remotely**.
 However, it seems that this warning is often ignored.
 We can search for systems that have the debugger enabled by causing an exception.\\
 It's also mentionned that Werkzeug requires an actual error to trigger the console.
 The reason for that is that it uses a secret key generated when the application starts and is only exposed in the debugger page...\\
 Because the machine is called ScriptKiddie, there's probably an existing exploit for that vulnerability.
 Let's search for it in the tool (it's the third tool on the page si it's not in the image above):